Best Hose Nozzle of 2021

 Our expert Bix Firer bought and tested the nine best nozzles, pitting them against each other in a series of head to head tests.
 Bix has extensive experience in gardens and urban farms, having worked and run educational programs on numerous community gardens and living on a small urban homestead in Boise, Idaho.
 He has also worked testing gear for manufacturers and as a reviewer, and his Masters in Social Science gives him a love of analysis and observation.

 We purchased each product at retail and put each one through our extensive testing products.
 This includes objectively measuring how far each can throw water, and its features.
 After weeks of testing all options in our home garden, we also look at the durability and quality.
 How do they fare?
 When we test, we test each option side-by-side to truly understand the differences in performance.
-Then, we rate we based on how they perform through our tests.
+Then, we rate them based on how they perform through our tests.

 Analysis and Test Results